S3 method for class 'cpr_bs'

 Value

 a cpr_cp object, this is a list with the element cp, a data.frame reporting the x and y coordinates of the control polygon.
-Additional elements include the knot sequence, polynomial order, and other meta data regarding the construction of the control polygon.
+Additional elements include the knot sequence, polynomial order, and other metadata regarding the construction of the control polygon.

 Details